-- 1. Accurate bathymetric charts of the development areas; - 2.
-Information on seabed features including: - natural objects such as boulders; - non-natural objects such as wrecks, debris or UXOs; - Isopach charts to show the thickness of the main geological formations including mobile sediments and other significant reflector levels which might impact engineering design; - 4.
-Locations of structural complexities or geohazards within the shallow geological succession such as faulting, accumulations of shallow gas, buried channels; - Detailed geological interpretation to show facies variations and structural feature changes via appropriate maps and sections; - 6.
-The position of existing cables and pipelines; - 7.
-Input into the specification and scope for a geotechnical sampling and testing programme following the completion of the geophysical survey; - 8.
-A comprehensive interpretative report on the survey results obtained to assist design of the offshore foundations/structures and cable burial.
+- 1. Obtain an accurate bathymetric chart of the development areas BWFS III and IV; - Identify/confirm the positions of known wrecks, pipelines, possible electrical cables, and natural objects; - Produce isopach charts showing the thickness of the main geological formations including any mobile sediments and any other significant reflector levels which might impact on the engineering design; - Locate and identify any structural complexities or geohazards within the shallow geological succession such as faulting, accumulations of shallow gas, buried channels, etc.; - Provide detailed geological interpretation showing facies variations and structural feature changes via appropriate maps and sections; - 6.
+List the exact position of existing (active & inactive) cables and pipelines; - 7.
+Provide proposed positions for a geotechnical sampling and testing programme following the completion of the geophysical survey; - 8.
+Prepare a comprehensive interpretative report on the survey results in order to assist design of the offshore foundations/structures and cable burial and assist in the preparation of the geotechnical investigation.